ericddm/Python-dotNet-5820/README.md

 	python source\RFSGGettingStartedIQDevice.py --resource PXI1Slot2
 	```

-	Example of using both RFSA and RFSG with a single mmpx cable looping I In to I
+Example of using both RFSA and RFSG with a pair mmpx cables looping I In to I
 Out.

 	![ILoopback](images/ILoopbackPicture.PNG)